-It is important to maintain energy levels while fasting during Ramadan.
-This is because there is a change in diets as you eat only during Suhoor (pre-dawn) and Iftar (at sunset).
+It is important to maintain energy levels while fasting during Ramadan because there is a change in your food and diet as you eat only during Suhoor (pre-dawn) and Iftar (at sunset).

-Iftar is a feast which people look forward to after the day’s long restraint.
-Traditionally, one is supposed to eat dates along with juice, milk or water.
+Iftar is a feast that people look forward to after the day’s long restraint.
+Traditionally, one is supposed to eat dates along with juice, milk, or water.
 It is believed that Prophet Mohammad ate three dates when he broke his roza.

 Foods to eat during suhoor